ClarkeSwiedler/blogfolio/content/posts/learn-from-zero-02.md

 void main(){print("Hello World!");}
 ```

 The reason we didn't, and one of the most important things to learn at any level of software development, is this: Human readability is one of the most crucial aspects of good code.
-It's much harder to write software that humans can understand than it is to write software that computers can understand.
-This will become much clearer as your skills grow and you begin to write larger programs, but it's worth knowing and remembering from day 1.
+It's much harder to write software that humans can understand than it is to write software that computers can understand, and it can be a real problem as you begin to write larger programs.

 We didn't write everything on one line because that makes it harder for us to read and modify later.